fodisi/hackapay/README.md

 #### Smart Contracts

-You can use the following commands to compile, migrate and test the smart contracts:
+You can use commands below to compile, migrate and test the smart contracts.
+Make sure you're running `GanacheGui` or `ganache-cli` on your localhost (127.0.0.1) at Port Number 8545 before running these commands.

 - compile: `truffle compile`
-- migrate: `truffle migrate` (migrate to ganache instance on localhost - don't forget to configure ganache to use Port Number 8545)
+- migrate: `truffle migrate`
 - run unit tests: `truffle test`

 *During development, it was used GanacheGui.
-You shouldn't have any problem using ganache-cli, but in case some of the steps above fail, please download and install GanacheCli, configure its port to 8545, and run the commands again.*
+You shouldn't have any problem using ganache-cli, but in case some of the steps above fail, please download and install GanacheCli, configure it to listen on port number 8545, and run the commands again.*

 #### Running Web dev-server to serve the Front-End